williamsCTR/radio-stream-axe/README.md

-# radio-stream-axe
+# Radio Stream Axe 🪓

-Minimal web radio player using a direct audio stream.
+A minimal web radio player for testing direct streaming connections.

 No backend.
 No proxy.
-Just play. 🪓Minimal web radio player using a direct audio stream.
-No backend.
-No proxy.
-Just play. 🪓
+No unnecessary complexity.

+Just `<audio>` and play.